Quantum diffusion map for nonlinear dimensionality reduction: Complexity analysis

 \section{Complexity analysis}

 This section describes the calculation for the time complexity that leads to the result in Theorem \ref{thm:main}.
 We separate the algorithm into sequential steps as we have done with the classical DM (Sec.~\ref{subsec: classical complexity}), namely, the embedding of classical data into the kernel $\hat{K}$, the calculation of the transition matrix $P$, and the calculation of the eigen-decomposition.
-We also include the complexity analysis of the amplitude amplification algorithm, which we use to improve the probabilities of certain outcomes from our algorithm.